 Explore Center students can declare majors in any of Nebraska’s undergraduate colleges.
 To declare a major, Explore Center students must meet with an Explore Center advisor.
 Admission requirements to declare into certain colleges may apply.
 These requirements can be found on each college’s respective catalog page (catalog.unl.edu).
 If you have questions about meeting colleges’ academic requirements, see your Explore Center academic advisor.

-The Explore Center recognizes students for academic achievement during the fall and spring semesters through the Explore Center List of Distinguished Students.
+The Explore Center recognizes students for academic achievement during the fall and spring semesters through the Explore Center Dean's List.
 To qualify for the list, students must complete 12 graded semester credit hours of coursework and attain a minimum semester grade point average of 3.600.
 The following do not qualify as part of the 12 credit hours: Pass/No Pass credit, transfer hours, removals of incompletes, and grade changes submitted after the census grade reports.

 Transfer Credit Rules

 The Explore Center does not offer a degree and academic advisors do not make transfer credit evaluation decisions.
-The determination of which transfer courses will meet graduation requirements in a specific college cannot be made until the student declares a major within one of the UNL undergraduate degree-granting colleges.
+The determination of which transfer courses will meet graduation requirements in a specific college cannot be made until the student declares a major within one of the University of Nebraska–Lincoln undergraduate degree-granting colleges.